Sri Lanka Family Tour

 Visa Info & Notes

-Visas: available on arrival at Colombo International Airport for $40, but to cut down on queuing we recommend that you obtain an electronic travel authorisation (ETA) in advance for $35.
+Visas: Although visa on arrival service is available at Colombo International Airport, obtaining an electronic travel authorisation (ETA or e-visa) in advance of travel is strongly recommended and considerably speedsa up arrival procedures.
+The cost is c. $50 (US dollars).
 3 days is officially required but processing is usually the same (working) day.

 Activities: note that no activities are compulsory and that any offered can be tailored for various fitness levels or alternatives suggested.